dLeigh01/gallery-of-horns/README.md

 Start time: 2:40

-Finish time:
+Finish time: 2:49

-Actual time needed to complete:
+Actual time needed to complete: 9 min

 Number and name of feature: **#2 - Allow Users to Vote for Their Favorite Beast**

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 min

-Start time:
+Start time: 2:54

 Finish time: